Bradfield/algos/book/analysis/performance-of-python-types.md

 iteration  | $$O(n)$$

 One important sidenote is that the efficiences provided in the above tables are performances in the *average case*.
-In rare cases, "contains", "get item" and "set item" can degenerate into $$O(n)$$ performance but, again, we shall save that discussion for when we talk about different ways of implementing a dictionary.
+In rare cases, “contains”, “get item” and “set item” can degenerate into $$O(n)$$ performance but, again, we shall save that discussion for when we talk about different ways of implementing a dictionary.